sullvn/sull.vn/src/babbles/2017-10-03-hey-web-how-did-we-get-here.md

 4. Built-in world-class debugging and introspection for all apps
 5. Robots for web scraping and automation

 The web enables all of this.
 Can developers circumvent this?
-Sure - canvas rendering let's creators default back to opaque raster rendering.
+Sure - canvas rendering lets creators default back to opaque raster rendering.
 In practice this isn't an issue - only the most bleeding-edge web apps need to escape the DOM to Pure Pixel-Land.

 ## Reason #5 - The Demilitarized Zone of Tech